*Updated March 2022

 Good news: This article is just what you’re looking for.

-This article covers the most salient points so you can make an informed decision and avoid buyer’s remorse.
+This article covers the most salient points so you can make an informed decision and avoid buyer’s remorse when it comes to finding the best music licensing company for your needs.

 To be specific, I’ll compare the following areas: